BitcoinDesign/Guide/guide/designing-products/designing-products.md

 ### [Why design for bitcoin]({{ '/guide/designing-products/why-design-for-bitcoin/' | relative_url }})

-bitcoin is fundamentally open and participatory and allows designers and creators to explore and shape experiences for users around the globe.
+Bitcoin is fundamentally open and participatory and allows designers and creators to explore and shape experiences for users around the globe.

 ---